bkyoung/teleport/docs/5.0/preview/database-access.md

 ## Release Schedule

-Teleport Database Access is under active development.
-The alpha release will include support for PostgreSQL, including Amazon RDS and Aurora.
+Teleport Database Access is under active development and is available starting from `6.0.0-alpha.1` release.
+The alpha version includes support for self-hosted PostgreSQL as well as PostgreSQL compatible AWS RDS and Aurora.

 See [release schedule](./upcoming-releases.md#release-schedule).